mulle-c/mulle-buffer/dox/API_BUFFER.md

 which is actually the quite the same signature as `fwrite`.

-The `mulle_flushablebuffer` does not manage its own backing buffer, you have to pass in your own `storage` of `length` bytes, which should exit as long as `buffer` is used.
+The `mulle_flushablebuffer` does not manage its own backing buffer, you have to pass in your own `storage` of `length` bytes, which should exist as long as `buffer` is used.